-Another very recent development concerns the establishment of a Court of Intellectual Property, which has been operating since 30 March 2012, with jurisdiction at national level, throughout the Portuguese territory.
+A very recent development is the establishment of a Court of Intellectual Property, which has been operating since 30 March 2012 with jurisdiction at national level throughout the Portuguese territory.

-The new court has jurisdiction to rule upon the following matters:
+The new court has jurisdiction to rule on the following matters:

-- a actions on copyright and related rights; - b actions on industrial property rights; - c appeals against decisions of the Portuguese Patent and Trademark Office ('INPI'); - d actions on internet domain names; - e appeals against decisions of the Portuguese authority responsible for domain names ('FCCN'); - f actions on company or corporate names; - g appeals against decisions of the National Registry of Companies ('RNPC'); - h actions on acts of unfair competition in the field of industrial property; and - i interim measures to obtain and preserve evidence and to provide information to protect intellectual property rights.
+- a actions on copyright and related rights; - b actions on industrial property rights; - c appeals against decisions of the Portuguese Patent and Trademark Office ('INPI'); - d actions on internet domain names; - e appeals against decisions of the Portuguese authority responsible for domain names, the Foundation for National Scientific Computing ('FCCN'); - f actions on company or corporate names; - g appeals against decisions of the National Registry of Companies ('RNPC'); - h actions on acts of unfair competition in the field of industrial property; and - i interim measures to obtain and preserve evidence and to provide information to protect intellectual property rights.